Telmooo/jpass/docs/mutation_testing.md

 ![Survived Mutants](assets/ConfigurationSurvivedMutants.png)

 The tests developed should cover these mutations, since, for example, by negating the conditional, the properties would not be loaded, and therefore tests checking if the properties are correctly loaded would fail.
-However, Pitest has an issue when isolating test cases and mutations with Singleton-type classes, like `Configuration`, and falsely reports this mutants due to previous state being kept between tests/mutations.
+However, Pitest has an issue when isolating test cases and mutations with Singleton-type classes, like `Configuration`, and falsely reports these mutants due to the previous state being kept between tests/mutations.

 As a workaround to address this issue, we used Reflections at the setup method of this class to clear the Configuration instance:
 ```diff